HomeSecurity & PrivacyBrave

 Maximizing Your Privacy With Brave on iPhone and iPad

 After living inside Brave on both an iPhone 15 and an iPad Air for about a month, we came away genuinely impressed by how much it blocks out of the box, and a little frustrated by a couple of quirks nobody warns you about.
-If you are tired of ads chasing you around the web and want a browser that treats privacy as the default rather than a buried setting, this is our honest, hands-on walkthrough of getting Brave running, tuning it, and knowing when it falls short.
+If you are tired of ads chasing you around the web and want a browser that treats privacy as the default rather than a buried setting, this is our honest, hands-on walkthrough of getting Brave running, tuning it, and knowing where it falls short.
+One thing up front: this is the iPhone and iPad app we are talking about.
+Brave also makes a Mac version, but the mobile app behaves differently in a few important ways, and we will flag those as we go.

 Getting Brave running on your iPhone or iPad

-One detail worth knowing: because Apple requires every iOS browser to use the WebKit engine, Brave on iPhone is technically rendering pages the same way Safari does.
-What you are really getting is Brave's privacy layer bolted on top, not a totally different browser core.
+One more detail that shapes everything below.
+Apple requires every browser sold in most regions to use the WebKit engine, the same core that powers Safari.
+So Brave on iPhone is rendering pages the same way Safari does underneath.
+What you are really getting is Brave's privacy layer bolted on top, not a wholly different browser.
 That matters for managing expectations, and we will come back to it.
-For now, spend two minutes importing your bookmarks from Safari through the import option in the menu, and you are set up.

 The Shields that actually do the heavy lifting

-Brave Shields is the headline feature, and in our testing it lived up to the hype.
+Brave Shields is the headline feature, and in our testing it earned its keep.
 Tap the lion icon in the address bar on any site and you see a live count of trackers and ads blocked.
-On a typical news page we watched it knock out dozens of trackers without us lifting a finger.
-Pages loaded noticeably faster too, which is the pleasant side effect of not downloading a pile of ad scripts.
+On a typical news page we watched it knock out dozens of trackers without us touching anything.
+Pages loaded faster too, which is the pleasant side effect of not downloading a pile of ad scripts.
+Brave claims up to three times faster loads from this; in practice we noticed it most on heavy, ad-stuffed sites and barely at all on lean ones.

 • Trackers and ads blocking: leave this on Aggressive if you can tolerate the occasional broken layout.
-Standard is the safer everyday choice.
+Standard is the safer everyday choice and what we ran most of the time.

-• Block fingerprinting: this stops sites from quietly building a profile of your device.
+• Block fingerprinting: this makes it harder for sites to build a profile of your device from things like screen size and fonts.
 Keep it on Standard.
+The strict setting can break some pages.

-• Upgrade connections to HTTPS: turn this on so Brave forces secure connections wherever possible.
+• Upgrade connections to HTTPS: turn this on so Brave forces secure connections wherever a site offers one.

-• Block scripts: powerful but heavy handed.
-We left it off globally and only flipped it on for sketchy sites.
+• Block scripts: heavy handed.
+We left it off globally and only flipped it on per site for the sketchy ones, because blocking all scripts breaks most modern pages.

-The beauty is that Shields works per site.
-If a page breaks, tap the lion and dial protection down just for that one site without weakening your defaults everywhere else.
+The useful part is that Shields works per site.
+If a page breaks, tap the lion and dial protection down for that one site without weakening your defaults everywhere else.
+We did this a handful of times on banking and ticketing pages and then forgot about it.

 Practical tips we wish we had known on day one

-Second, turn on the option to close private tabs and clear data when you leave the app.
-Buried in settings, it wipes your private session automatically so nothing lingers.
-Third, if the Brave Rewards prompts and the optional ad notifications annoy you, just switch Rewards off entirely in settings.
-It is completely opt in, and the browser loses none of its privacy muscle without it.
-Finally, add the Brave widget to your home screen for a one tap private search, which we found ourselves using constantly.
-For locking down the Google services you still rely on alongside Brave, our guide to Google apps privacy settings on iPhone pairs nicely with this setup.
+Third, if the Brave Rewards prompts annoy you, switch Rewards off entirely under Menu > All Settings > Brave Rewards.
+It is fully opt in, and the browser loses none of its blocking muscle without it.
+The Leo AI assistant and the Playlist media feature are both on the iPhone and iPad app now if you want them, but neither is required and both can be ignored.
+For locking down the Google services you still rely on alongside Brave, our guide to Google apps privacy settings on iPhone pairs well with this setup.

 The limits and rough edges to expect

 We want to be straight with you, because Brave is not flawless.
-The WebKit requirement we mentioned means Brave on iPhone and iPad cannot block ads quite as completely as the desktop version, and some sophisticated trackers slip through in ways they would not on a Mac or Windows machine.
-It is still a huge improvement over a stock browser, but it is not bulletproof.
+The WebKit requirement we mentioned means Brave on iPhone and iPad cannot block ads as completely as the desktop version, and some trackers slip through in ways they would not on a Mac or Windows machine.
+It is still a clear step up from a stock browser, but it is not airtight, and anyone telling you mobile Brave is bulletproof is overselling it.

 We also hit the occasional broken site.
-Aggressive Shields settings sometimes hid buttons or broke logins, especially on banking and ticketing pages, which sent us hunting for the lion icon to loosen things up.
-Sync was reliable for us but the setup, using a sync code rather than a simple login, felt clunky the first time.
-And while Brave Search has come a long way as the built in default, we still occasionally swapped back to another engine for very local or obscure queries.
+Aggressive Shields settings sometimes hid buttons or broke logins, especially on banking and ticketing pages, which sent us hunting for the lion icon to loosen things up for that site.
+Sync between devices worked for us, but the setup uses a sync code or QR scan rather than a simple login, and it felt fiddly the first time.
+The bookmark import through an HTML file, covered earlier, is the other friction point worth repeating.
+And while Brave Search has matured a lot as the built in default, we still swapped back to another engine now and then for very local or obscure queries where the results felt thin.
 None of these are dealbreakers, but they are real, and you should know them before you commit.

 Good alternatives if Brave is not your fit

-Brave is our top pick for most people who want privacy without fiddling, but it is not the only road.
-If you live deep in the Apple ecosystem, Safari with iCloud Private Relay and intelligent tracking prevention is genuinely solid and needs zero setup.
-If your priority is search anonymity above all, the DuckDuckGo browser is friendly and lightweight, though it blocks a little less aggressively than Brave in our side by side checks.
-Firefox Focus is another favorite of ours for people who want a disposable, wipe it every time approach to browsing.
+Brave is our top pick for most people who want privacy without much fiddling, but it is not the only road.
+If you live deep in the Apple ecosystem, Safari with iCloud Private Relay and Intelligent Tracking Prevention is genuinely solid and needs almost zero setup, though Private Relay rides along with a paid iCloud+ plan.
+If your priority is search privacy above all, the DuckDuckGo browser is friendly and light, though it blocked a little less aggressively than Brave in our side by side checks.
+Firefox Focus is another we reach for when we want a disposable, wipe-it-every-time approach to browsing.

 Privacy is bigger than a browser, of course.
-A good authenticator app closes one of the biggest gaps in your security, and we walk through one of the best in our breakdown of the benefits of using Google Authenticator.
+A good authenticator app closes one of the larger gaps in your security, and we walk through one in our breakdown of the benefits of using Google Authenticator.
 For the full shortlist of tools we trust, browse our roundup of the best security and privacy apps for iPhone, or explore everything in our Security and Privacy hub.

 FAQ